The Curly Girl’s Guide to Dew Points, Humectants, & Humidity

 Humectants

-Some common humectants include:
+Some common humectants:

 • Glycerin